 The undergraduate and graduate programs in the School of Business are accredited by the Association to Advance Collegiate Schools of Business (AACSB-international).

+SCHOOL OF EDUCATION

-SCHOOL OF EDUCATION: The School of Education offers undergraduate programs leading to baccalaureate degrees and teacher certification in Early Childhood Education, Elementary Education, and Secondary Education including majors in Biology, Chemistry, English, Mathematics, Physics, and Social Studies.
+The School of Education offers undergraduate programs leading to baccalaureate degrees and teacher certification in Early Childhood Education; Elementary Education; Secondary Education, including majors in Biology, Chemistry, English, Mathematics, Physics, and Social Studies; and Elementary and Secondary Education majors including Fine Arts and foreign languages French and Spanish.
 Additional certification endorsements are also available in Special Education and School Librarianship.

-At the graduate level, the School of Education has degree programs which include the Master of Education, Master of Education in Curriculum and Instruction, and Master of Educational Leadership.
+At the graduate level, the School of Education has degree programs which include the Master of Education in School Counseling, Master of Education in Curriculum and Instruction, and Master of Educational Leadership.
 For information on these degree programs, refer to the "Graduate Studies" section in this catalog.